frederickjames/Useless-Arduino/README.md

 # Usless-Arduino
-Just some code I made based off of a useless box printed off of thigiverse https://www.thingiverse.com/thing:415296

-The thingivese download includes code but I used it as a template to add some additiaonl features to amuse my kids.
+Just some code I made based off for a useless box printed off of thigiverse https://www.thingiverse.com/thing:415296 The thingivese download includes code but I wanted to make my own as practice and added some additiaonl features to amuse my kids.